rhuancborges/rhuancborges/README.md

 <h1 align="center">Hi 👋, I'm Rhuan</h1>
 <h3 align="center">A passionate young student of Computer Science.
 Interested in a career based in business management and software development.
-Lover of topics such as data science, mathematical and physical computing, data science, machine learning and artificial intelligence, among others.
+Lover of topics such as data science, mathematical and physical computing, machine learning and artificial intelligence, among others.
 From Brazil 🇧🇷</h3>

 - 🌱 I’m currently learning **C++**